 According to the official account, shared by the Uzbek prosecutors today, the protesters went into the streets after Tadzhimuratov published on a Telegram channel his call for a protest rally that he scheduled for July 5.
 Following his detention on Friday, prosecutors said up to 300 people went to a police precinct demanding his release.
 The protesters allegedly seized protective gear and weapons from the riot police and stormed government buildings, the prosecutors said.

 Tadzhimuratov could face up to 20 years in jail if convicted on anti-state charges.

-Given the government history – of sealing the probe into violent suppression of the Andijon protests in May 2005 – it is imperative that the investigation into the Karakalpakstan crisis involves an oversight by independent media and international human rights groups.
+Given the government’s history – of sealing the probe into the violent suppression of the Andijon protests in May 2005 – it is imperative that the investigation into the Karakalpakstan crisis involves oversight by independent media and international human rights groups.
 Authorities should refrain from scapegoating regional activists and targeting protest participants with forced detention, interrogation and other harassment techniques.
-Authorities should also lift informational blockade, ensure media and human rights activists’ access to the region, and stop harassing international journalists who travelled to Nukus to report on the crisis.
+Authorities should also lift the informational blockade, ensure media and human rights activists access to the region, and stop harassing international journalists who travelled to Nukus to report on the crisis.